awsdocs/aws-elemental-mediapackage-user-guide/doc_source/using-encryption.md

 Protect your content from unauthorized use through encryption\.
 Digital rights management \(DRM\) systems provide keys to AWS Elemental MediaPackage for content encryption, and licenses to supported players for decryption\.

 **Note**
 To encrypt content, you must have a DRM solution provider\.
+For an overview, see [https://docs\.aws\.amazon\.com/speke/latest/documentation/what\-is\-speke\.html\#services\-architecture](https://docs.aws.amazon.com/speke/latest/documentation/what-is-speke.html#services-architecture)\.
 To get set up, see [https://docs\.aws\.amazon\.com/speke/latest/documentation/customer\-onboarding\.html](https://docs.aws.amazon.com/speke/latest/documentation/customer-onboarding.html)\.

 Your DRM solution provider can help you get set up to use DRM encryption in AWS Elemental MediaPackage\.